byrobingames/heyzap/README.md

 This extension is using a custum "PROJ.xcodeproj" file to load some bundle files automatically in your IOS game.
 It wil no harm for your game.

-Does not work with the following extensions:
-- Tapdaq Extension

 ## Main Features

   * Interstitial Support.